 The EAP procress is under review from all sectors.
 We will continue to follow the direction of ISQ in regards to the verification process.
 A verified disability is determined during the EAP Verification process.
 As mentioned, verification of a disability is an application process completed by the School and submitted to ISQ to determine the eligibility of a student with a diagnosed disability to receive Government funding.
-Disability categories recognised under ISQ's EAP verification process are:

-Students with a disability (SWD) may have a diagnosis in one or more of the following areas:
+Disability categories recognised under ISQ's EAP verification process NB Ceased in 2024 (Students with a disability (SWD) may have a diagnosis in one or more of the following areas) are:

 - Vision Impairment (VI)

 - Intellectual Impairment (II)

 - Autistic Spectrum Disorder (ASD)

 - Social Emotional Disorder(SED)

 - Hearing Impairment (HI)

-- Physical Impairment (PI)

-- Speech-Language Impairment (SLI)